Maybe i missed it, but if you can proof in an insta pot, can you not in a slow cooker, if at the keep warm setting?

 Your DIY proofer should be built in a sealed container with good heat insulation.
-A polystyrene box is great for this, I’ve got these when ordering chilled food before.
-But you can also order them online.
+A polystyrene box is great for this.
+I’ve got these when ordering chilled food before, but you can order them online.
 As I’ve thrown all my polystyrene boxes away, I’m using a cool bag!

 *The bigger the box, the longer it will take to heat up.

 A heat mat designed for hydroponic use is my preferred and chosen route.
 The power capacity of the heat source must match the size of the box.
 The 20-watt one I have is perfect for a cool bag or small box.
 But a larger box would require more power (or two heat mats).

 You could also use an office light if your box is big enough.
 You’ll need to cut a hole in the lid to feed the lamp through.

 A thermostat means you can set your desired temperature on the dial and not worry!
 It’s not essential to use a thermostat.
 You’ll most likely wish you had one if you don’t get one.
 The one I recommend uses a temperature probe that’s placed in the proofer.
 The heat source is connected to the thermostat with an ordinary plug socket.
 Once the desired temperature is reached, the thermostat cuts the power to the heater, and when the temperature drops, it turns back on again.

 If you are not using a thermostat, the proofing box can become too warm.
 So you might want to poke holes through the box or leave the lid slightly ajar to let some heat escape.
 You won’t be able to fine-tune your proofing temperature without a thermostat.